“Networking is an investment in your business. It takes time and when done correctly can yield great results for years to come.” – Diane Helbig

 - IP address and masking disparity

 …and the list goes on.
 In such cases Modularity plays a key role.
 In order to get the acquired company to the standards followed by acquiring company, measures should be taken.
 Pros and cons of both the side of networking principles should be assessed and leveraged accordingly if it makes sense.
-It’s not just these 2 companies, there is a myriad of auxiliary connections in the form of vendors, guests, 3rd party application users, proxy connections for which arrangment should be done and tested against the business principles.
+It’s not just these 2 companies, there is a myriad of auxiliary connections in the form of vendors, guests, 3rd party application users, proxy connections for which arrangement should be done and tested against the business principles.
 Modularity plays a key role in case of divestment, as segregation of network and users becomes pretty clear.

 In all this, network design also has to rely on decision with regards to ‘this or that’ of below things.

-- Centralized or Decentralized
+- Centralised or Decentralised

 - Cloud or Self-hosted